-Thresholds, triggers and approvals Do foreign-to-foreign mergers have to be notified and is there a local effects or nexus test?
+Thresholds, triggers and approvals

+Do foreign-to-foreign mergers have to be notified and is there a local effects or nexus test?

-Foreign-to-foreign mergers may have to be notified if they have a nexus in the Indonesian market.
-A transaction has a nexus if at least two parties engaged in the transaction carries out business activities in or sales to Indonesia.
+Foreign-to-foreign mergers may have to be notified if they have a dual nexus in the Indonesian market.
+A transaction has a nexus if at least (i) the acquiring party or one of its affiliates (eg its ultimate parent entity, a sister company or subsidiary), and (ii) the target or one of its subsidiaries carry out business activities in or sales to Indonesia.